 Stacey Dash, who worked professionally with Cosby, called him a total gentleman.

-If it even goes to trial TNN suspects that Cosby’s attorney will shred the shaky testimony of Andrea Constand under cross examination.
-This is particularly the case given that we have yet another instance of multiple gropings over a period of time (start at 11:30 of video below).
+In trial Cosby’s attorney is shredding the shaky testimony of Andrea Constand under cross examination.
+This is particularly the case given that we have yet another instance of multiple gropings over a period of time.
 In addition we hear the familar nonsense of going to hang out with Cosby while feeling under the weather.
 She also embarked on covertly recording her relationship with Cosby.

 Constand is the director of operations for the Temple University women’s basketball team.
 She says that in November of 2002, she met with Cosby – a Temple University alum – when he approached her and offered to be her mentor in an attempt to gain her trust.
 In January 2004, she says she met with Cosby at his home in Pennsylvania and alleges that he gave her pills that he said would “ease her anxiety”.
 Constand claims that after drugging her, Cosby groped and sexually assaulted her.

 In December 2015, Cosby was arraigned on one charge of aggravated indecent assault in connection to Constand’s accusation.
 He posted $1 million bail.
-The whole case has a rancid, corrupt, Star Chamber quality (start at 18:55) to it that is well covered in the following video commentary that you will need to watch to get the full flavor.
+The whole case has a rancid, corrupt, Star Chamber quality to it.
+The trail is now in its fourth day, and by all appearances Cosby was the target of an orchestrated plot.

 He operated outside of the Crime Syndicate, was independent and marched to his own drummer.
 He tended to avoid the powerful alliances needed to function in modern corrupted America.
 Accordingly, he failed to grease enough greedy palms.
 For instance, in the 1990s, he attempted to solo bid for NBC Universal so as to create a venue that expressed family values.